Product Tutorials

 STEP 1: Preparation

-Prepping your nails is the first step of a gel manicure, just like any other.
-To begin, trim and file your nails to the appropriate length and form.
+Prepping your nails is the first step of a gel manicure, just like any other application.
+Begin to trim and file your nails to the appropriate length and form.
 Gently press back the cuticles after they've been soaked in warm water.
 You can read our nail prep starter guide to learn more.

 STEP 2: Use a Base Coat